BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/realpython/pointers-in-python.md

     c_int(0)
     ```
   * > The above code creates a `C-style integer` `x` with a value of 0. `ctypes` provides the handy `byref()` to allow passing a variable by reference.
+  * > **Note**: The term **by reference** is opposed to passing a variable **by value**.
+    >
+    > When passing by reference, you’re passing the reference to the original variable, and thus modifications will be reflected in the original variable.
+Passing by value results in a copy of the original variable, and modifications are not reflected in the original.
+    >
+    > For more information on passing by reference in Python, check out [Pass by Reference in Python: Background and Best Practices](https://realpython.com/python-pass-by-reference/).
+    >> realpython_article: 《Pass by Reference in Python: Background and Best Practices》 https://realpython.com/python-pass-by-reference/
+  * > You can use this to call `add_one()`:
+    ```py
+    >>> add_one(ctypes.byref(x))
+    998793640
+    >>> x
+    c_int(1)
+    ```
+  * > Nice!
+Your integer was incremented by one.
+Congratulations, you have successfully used ***real pointers*** in Python.
+- > **Conclusion**
+  * > You now have a better understanding of the intersection between Python objects and pointers.
+Even though some of the distinctions between names and variables seem pedantic, fundamentally understanding these key terms expands your understanding of how Python handles variables.
+  * > You’ve also learned some excellent ways to simulate pointers in Python:
+    > - Utilizing mutable objects as low-overhead pointers
+    > - Creating custom Python objects for ease of use
+    > - Unlocking real pointers with the ctypes module
+  * > These methods allow you to simulate pointers in Python without sacrificing the ***memory safety*** that Python provides.

 # 个人实战